-Table 7-10 - Upstream MER Requirements (no Pre-Equalization)31
+Table 7-10 - Upstream MER Requirements (no Pre-Equalization)

-Parameter Value MER (10 00% grant) Each minislot MER ≥ 40 dB (Notes 1,2) MER (59 % grant) Each minislot MER ≥ 40 dB (Notes 1,2) Pre-equa equalizer constraints Pre-equalization not used Table Notes: Note 1 Note 1 Up to 5 subcarriers within the entire upstream bandwidth with discrete spurs may be excluded from the MER calculation if they fall within transmitted minislots.
-These 5 spurs are the same spurs that may be excluded for spurious emissions and not an additional or different set.
-Note 2 This value is to be met when $P{1.6load min.set}$.
+Parameter Value MER (10 00% grant) Each minislot MER ≥ 40 dB (Notes 1,2) MER (5% % grant) Each minislot MER ≥ 40 dB (Notes 1,2) Pre-equa Pre-equalizer constraints Pre-equalization not used Table Notes: Note 1 Up to 5 subcarriers within the entire upstream bandwidth with discrete spurs may be excluded from the MER calculation if they fall within transmitted minislots.
+These 5 spurs are the same spurs that may be excluded for spurious emissions and not an additional or different set. ransmitted minislots.
+These 5 spurs are the same spurs that may be excluded for Note 2 This value is to be met when P 1.6load = P 1.6load_min_set .